Vasaka overview

 What is Vasaka / Justicia adhatoda?

-Vasaka is a very important medicinal herb where leaf, root, flower, and the whole plant are used for many drug formulations.
-Vasaka is a tall, much-branched, dense, evergreen shrub, with large, lance-shaped leaves.
-Flowers in dense, short spikes; stalks of the spikes shorter than leaves.
-Leaf-like structures called bracts, present on the spikes; these are conspicuously veined.
-The plant is native to India, occurs throughout the plains and in the lower regions of Himalayas.
+Vasaka is an essential medicinal herb where leaves, roots, flowers, and the whole plant are used for many drug formulations.
+Vasaka is a tall, much-branched, dense, evergreen shrub with large, lance-shaped leaves.
+Flowers in dense, short spikes; stalks of the ends shorter than leaves.
+Leaf-like structures, called bracts, are present on the spikes; these are conspicuously veined.
+The plant is native to India and occurs throughout the plains and in the lower regions of the Himalayas.
 It is used for many medicinal uses as well as health benefits.

 Medicinal uses of Vasaka